sdomoszlai13/sdomoszlai13.github.io/_posts/2023-06-01-yocto-project.md

   - usually portable

 Linux is a GPOS.
 Thus, only the categories 'bare metal' and 'RTOS' aren't covered by Linux (yet?).
+A simple way to run a Linux distro on a single-board computer (SBC) is to flash an image of the distro onto an SD card and boot the OS from it.
+However, in this case usually there are a lot of system components that aren't needed for the specific application and can be considered bloatware.
+These can be removed manually once the system is botted, but do you really wanna do this in serial production?
+Imagine a software that lets you select exactly which system components and even which drivers you'd like to use and *creates* this customized Linux distro for you.
+Look no further: This is the Yocto Project.

+## 2. The Yocto Project

+## 3. Target Devices

-Embedded Linux distros are usually run on single-board computers (SBC) like a Raspberry Pi or an STM32.
+Embedded Linux distros are usually run SBCs like a Raspberry Pi or an STM32.
+In this tutorial, we'll be using an STM32

-## 2. Target Devices

-## 3. Example: Custom Linux distribution for STM32
+## 4. Example: Custom Linux distribution for STM32

 Every now and then come over ( anyone?)